adigxd/NextBI/README.md

-# 79BI - Data Dashboarding and Visualization Tool
+# NextBI - Data Dashboarding and Visualization Tool

 A powerful data visualization platform that enables users to connect to databases, create data models, and build customizable dashboards with various visualization tiles.